archeduardo5/archeduardo5/README.md

 </p>

 - 💼 I am committed to each project from its inception to its completion.
+-
-- 📏 I have experience in implementing digital BIM strategies according to ISO-19650 standards.
+- 📏 I have experience in implementing digital BIM strategies in compliance with the following BIM standards:

+ISO 19650: 🌍 International standard for managing information throughout the entire lifecycle of BIM projects.

+AIA E202: 🏛️ Guidelines from the American Institute of Architects for integrating BIM into contracts and architectural projects.

+RIBA Plan of Work: 🏗️ Framework by the Royal Institute of British Architects (RIBA) to organize and manage projects using BIM in the UK.

 <h3 align="center">🚀 Let's build the future together! 🌍</h3>